What will the course Cover?

 Are there any other costs and what do I need to bring?

-Your tutor will advise you regarding music books but you will not need anything at the outset except a piano or keyboard to practise on.
+Your tutor will advise you regarding music books but you will not need anything at the outset except a piano or keyboard and we can advise on this too if you need to purchase for the first time.

 What support is available?